A group of students in a workshop

 Summary

 Overall, it’s important to acknowledge the difference between wellbeing and mental health.
 Wellbeing encompasses both the physical and mental qualities that contribute to high energy levels and a good quality of life, which has decreased significantly amongst young people following the pandemic.
-Mental health encompasses our overall emotional, psychological and social well-being, which is why it is important to maintain awareness of both, particularly when working with young people.
+Mental health encompasses our overall emotional, psychological and social well-being, which is why it is important to maintain awareness of both, particularly when working with students.

-Young people are concerned about the impacts of Covid on their future careers.
+Students are concerned about the impacts of Covid on their future careers.
 Part of our mission at Uptree is to alleviate the career worries of our students and help them reach their full potential.
 The extra layer of concern from the pandemic has forced us to adapt our approach, moving events online and making accomodations for a post-pandemic work environment.
 Whilst Covid has been a huge setback for us all, it’s more important than ever that we continue to support young people in building connections, resilience and confidence in themselves.

 For further insights, find out what students want from work experience